 “For someone just starting out, I would recommend finding a Medical Illustrator and pick their brain, and go to a professional meeting if possible,” Samson advised.
 “I would also strongly urge people just starting out to investigate the graduate programs in medical illustration, as they are invaluable stepping stones into the field.
 I feel like employment as a Medical Illustrator is stronger than ever right now because of advances in imaging technology and the strength of the healthcare industry and biomedical research.”

-In this field, earnings tend to vary depending on experience, education, demographic, specialty and artistic ability.
-The median annual salary for a CMIs approximately $62,000, but can exceed $100,000 depending on their qualifications and experience.
+In this career in healthcare, earnings tend to vary depending on experience, education, demographic, specialty and artistic ability.
+The median annual salary for a CMIs approximately $70,650, but can range up to $250,000 depending on their qualifications and experience.

 “The earning potential in this career varies,” Samson explained.
 “For instance, a Medical Illustrator working for a pharmaceutical company will probably make more than a Medical Illustrator working for a start-up company or freelancing.”